Dustyroom/flat-kit-doc/index.md

 ### 3.1.1.
 The Main Parameters of the Shader

+#### Color
-**Color.** This would be the color of your mesh (applicable to most cases, though you can make the shader's other parameters override or mask this main color, if you wish).
+This would be the color of your mesh (applicable to most cases, though you can make the shader's other parameters override or mask this main color, if you wish).

+#### Cel Shading Mode
-**Cel Shading Mode.** This is where you choose the style (mode) of your shading, the color of the shading, and other respective parameters of the modes.
+This is where you choose the style (mode) of your shading, the color of the shading, and other respective parameters of the modes.
 Depending on the mode you choose the parameters will look differently.
 So, let’s talk about modes.

 *   **None.** Use this to achieve a simple flat look or to get any other creative picture not involving cel shading, however, the following parameters of Stylized Surface shader will still let you do this, if you choose so.
 Note, the flatness and actual representation of colors on the scene depend on the lighting of the scene.
 In our demos we use Skybox as the source of lighting.
 Conveniently, there is a Dependency slider on the Lighting panel of Unity, which tells how much of the influence the Skybox provides.
 At minimum, there won’t be any shadows, as well as the colors will be identical to those you would choose in the _Color_ block of the shader.
 At maximum, the Skybox heavily dictates what the colors will look like.
 For more natural (not necessarily realistic — but natural, organic look of the scene, it’s healthy to let Skybox influence the coloring of the scene).